-35. 'Tis true, in Land that is common in England, or any other Country, where there is plenty of people under Government, who have Money and commerce, no one can inclose or appropriate any part, without the consent of all his Fellow-Commoners: Because this is left common by Compact, i. e. by the Law of the Land, which is not to be violated.
+35. Tis true, in Land that is common in England, or any other Country, where there is Plenty of People under Government, who have Money and Commerce, no one can inclose or appropriate any part, without the consent of all his Fellow-Commoners: Because this is left common by Compact, i.e. by the Law of the Land, which is not to be violated.
 And though it be Common, in respect of some Men, it is not so to all Mankind; but is the joint propriety of this Country, or this Parish.
-Besides, the remainder, after such inclosure, would not be as good to the rest of the Commoners as the whole was, when they could all make use of the whole; whereas in the beginning and first peopling of the great Common of the World, it was quite otherwise.
-The Law Man was under was rather for appropriating.
-God Commanded, and his wants forced him to labour.
-That was his Property which could not be taken from him whereever he had fixed it.
-And hence subduing or cultivating the Earth, and having Dominion, [253] we see, are join'd together.
+Besides, the remainder, after such inclosure, would not be as good to the rest of the Commoners as the whole was, when they could all make use of the whole; whereas whereas in the beginning and first peopling of the great Common of the World, it was quite otherwise.
+The Law Man was under, was rather for appropriating.
+God Commanded, and his Wants forced him to labour.
+That was his Property which could not be taken from him where-ever he had fixed it.
+And hence subduing or cultivating the Earth, and having Dominion, we see are joyned together.
 The one gave Title to the other.
 So that God, by commanding to subdue, gave Authority so far to appropriate.
-And the Condition of humane Life, which requires labour and materials to work on, necessarily introduce private Possessions.
+And the Condition of Humane Life, which requires Labour and Materials to work on, necessarily introduce private Possessions.